AdamMooers/upsilon/doc/docker.md

 when you need to rebuild.
 If you need shell access, run `make $NAME-shell`.

+## Launch TFTP Server

+Install py3tftp (`pip3 install --user py3tftp`).
+Then run `make tftp` to launch the TFTP server.
+Keep this terminal open.

 ## Flash FPGA

 Plug in your FPGA into the USB slot.
 Then run

 	openFPGALoader -c digilent upsilon/boot/digilent_arty.bit

-## Launch TFTP Server

-Install py3tftp (`pip3 install --user py3tftp`).
-Then run `make tftp` to launch the TFTP server.
-Keep this terminal open.
+In a second you should see messages in the TFTP terminal.
+This means your controller is sucessfully connected to your computer.

 ## SSH Access